Rethinking Paid Search: Diversification as the Future of Fair Advertising

 If you’re not yet running Microsoft Ads, here’s how to structure your first steps:

-Step 3: Activate LinkedIn Profile Targeting – For B2B: filter by job title, company, and industry to reach key decision-makers.
+For B2B brands, leverage Microsoft’s unique integration with LinkedIn to filter by job title, company, and industry to reach decision-makers.

 Why Now?